tjcrone/ddci/reports/ddci_report_2017.md

   1. Prioritize the development and public release of the uFrame-powered ERDDAP server.
   2. Accelerate the ingestion of backlogged data.
   3. Identify a single individual who reports directly to the Project's Lead PI, who will be responsible for data access by scientists and who has authority over both CI and Data Team priorities.
-  4. Make sure documentation is complete and all code is in publicly-accessible repositories.
+  4. When the ERDDAP system is fully functional, documentation for the CI system must be completed and all code made available in publicly-accessible repositories.

 *2.1 ERDDAP*